jasonrclark/tasktastic/src/prd.md

 - **Contrast Goal**: WCAG AA compliance for all text and UI elements

 ## Edge Cases & Problem Scenarios
-- **Potential Obstacles**: Long task names, many completed tasks
+- **Potential Obstacles**: Long task names, many completed tasks, keyboard shortcuts conflicts
-- **Edge Case Handling**: Truncation for very long task names, option to clear completed tasks
+- **Edge Case Handling**: Truncation for very long task names, option to clear completed tasks, careful selection of keyboard shortcuts
 - **Technical Constraints**: Local storage limitations for persistent data

 ## Implementation Considerations
 - **Scalability Needs**: Future enhancements might include due dates, priority levels, or task filtering
-- **Testing Focus**: Validate task persistence, completion interactions, and category management
+- **Testing Focus**: Validate task persistence, completion interactions, category management, and keyboard shortcuts
-- **Critical Questions**: How can we balance the simplicity of the interface with the additional complexity of categories?
+- **Critical Questions**: How can we balance the simplicity of the interface with the additional power user features like keyboard shortcuts?

 ## Reflection
-- This approach uniquely balances simplicity with satisfaction, focusing on the emotional reward of completing tasks
+- This approach uniquely balances simplicity with efficiency, focusing on both the emotional reward of completing tasks and the speed of keyboard shortcuts
-- We've assumed users want a straightforward task list without complex organization features
+- We've assumed users want a straightforward task list with power user capabilities when needed
-- What would make this solution exceptional is the subtle animation and visual feedback when completing tasks, creating a moment of satisfaction
+- What would make this solution exceptional is the combination of visual satisfaction and keyboard efficiency, creating a tool that grows with users as they become more advanced